Kelsie Jean Smeby Shows Off Oiled Abs In Crochet Top & Skimpy String Bikini Bottoms

-Kelsie Jean Smeby was scantily clad in latest Instagram snap on Tuesday morning.
-The Italian model flashed her fit figure as she enjoyed a sunny day.
+Kelsie Jean Smeby was scantily clad in her latest Instagram snap, which went live on Tuesday morning.
+The Italian model flaunted her fit figure as she enjoyed a sunny day.

-In the sexy snap, Kelsie looked hotter than ever as she showed off her oiled abs in a racy outfit.
-Her white crochet shirt fell off of her shoulders and boasted long sleeves.
+In the sexy snap, Kelsie showed off her oiled abs in a racy outfit.
+Her white crochet shirt boasted long sleeves and fell off of her shoulders.
 The material also gave fans a peek at her busty chest underneath.

 She added a pair of mint-colored string bikini bottoms as well.
-The swimwear tied over her curvy hips and fit snugly around her petite waist as they flaunted her muscled thighs in the process.
+The swimwear tied over her curvy hips and fit snugly around her petite waist as she flaunted her muscled thighs in the process.
 Her taut tummy was also highlighted in the pic.
-She accessorized the style with a sunhat on her head, and thick chains around her neck.
+She accessorized the style with a sunhat on her head and thick chains around her neck.

 Kelsie posed in front of a tree for the shot.
 She had both of her arms stretched out to her sides and her back arched.
-One of her legs was crossed in front of the other, and her head was tilted upward as she gave a sultry stare into the lens.
+One of her legs was crossed in front of the other, and her head was tilted upward as she stared at the lens.

-In the background of the shot, some green foliage could be seen.
-A bright, sunlit sky was also visible peeking through the leaves.
-In the caption, Kelsie revealed that she has blessings in her life each day.

 The hat covered the top of her head.
 However, her long, dark hair spilled out in sleek, straight strands.
 The locks cascaded over her shoulders and down her back.